 Dance classes, several decades has been one of the most popular exercises to boost physical and mental health.

 It can be used to increase physical activity, pain relief, stress release and improve psychosocial wellbeing.

-Dance can be professionally done in various forms such as hip-hop, zumba or ballet .
+Dance can be professionally done in various forms and styles such as Hip-hop, Zumba, Salsa and others…

 Routine dancing can be an excellent form of losing weight, gaining muscle mass and improving core strength.

 Studies on dance

 Research from the University of Nevada suggests: Dance can improve flexibility, endurance and burn up to 500 calories.